mauricelambert/ReverseShell/README.md

  - Download multiples files on another temp socket (for parallelism, useful to export lot of data)
  - Waiting to execute command after receive it (using `Beep`, *socket timeout*, `Sleep`, *child process, async worker or thread end*, `print`)
  - Thread instead of process
+ - Multiple IP addresses and ports to fail over when SOC teams block a destination on their firewalls

 ### Examples